 - The Royal Victorian Eye and Ear Hospital Tel.
 (03) 9929 8666

 Things to remember

-- Otosclerosis is a form of bone overgrowth within the middle ear that causes progressive hearing loss.
+- Otosclerosis is a form of abnormal bone growth within the middle ear that causes progressive hearing loss.

 - The sense of balance may also be impaired.